nrwl/nx/nx-dev/nx-dev/public/documentation/latest/node/api-angular/executors/webpack-browser.md

 # webpack-browser

-Angular browser builder that supports incremental builds
+Angular browser builder that supports incremental builds.

 Properties can be configured in workspace.json when defining the executor, or when invoking it.
-Read more about how to use executors and the CLI here: https://nx.dev/node/getting-started/cli-overview#running-tasks.
+Read more about how to use executors and the CLI here: https://nx.dev/node/getting-started/nx-cli#running-tasks.

 ## Properties